Jac-Zac/Self_Attention_Kernels/report/main.typ

 Generates the following assembly:

+I need to be more precise where !
+The dot product I believe actually vectorizes correctly (To review)
+- Other parts defenitly do not vecotize like all of the reductions

 ```asm
 ; 1.
 GOOD: It uses AVX (YMM, 256-bit) to LOAD and MULTIPLY 8 floats at once.
 vmovups ymm2, YMMWORD PTR [rdi+rax]       ; Load 8 floats from Q